pghvlaans/sbotools/man-md/sboupgrade.1.md

 process begins.

-Because packages with missing solibs only in the */opt* directory are usually binary and therefore do not require rebuilds, they are not added to the queue. **sboupgrade** ignores test failures for any script with an *ignore-tests* request in */etc/sbotools/sbotools.hints*.
+Because packages with missing solibs only in the */opt* directory are usually binary and therefore do not require rebuilds, they are added to the queue only if **sboupgrade** is being used interactively.
+**sboupgrade** ignores test failures for any script with an *ignore-tests* request in */etc/sbotools/sbotools.hints*.
 See [sbohints(1)](sbohints.1.md) or [sbotools.hints(5)](sbotools.hints.5.md) for details.

 Incompatible with **\--all** and **\--compat32**.